Girl Overboard (band): 1983-1988: Founding

-In 1983, future member of Girl Overboard, Lisa Schouw (born 5 March 1958 - 2 October 2020) joined as a vocalist for a Melbourne band, Pointz, where she worked alongside Robin Gist on guitar.
+In 1983, future member of Girl Overboard, Lisa Schouw (born 5 March 1958 – 2 October 2020) joined as a vocalist for a Melbourne band, Pointz, where she worked alongside Robin Gist on guitar.
 Over two years they changed their name to Short Story, played around the town, and started negotiating a publishing and recording deal with Wheatley Records.
 However, the band fell apart before being signed.
 Schouw returned to New Zealand for six months, and returned to Australia to meet Gist and write songs.
 After auditioning various players they settled on keyboard player, Brett McNaughton, and together the three formed Separate Tables in 1985, initially using a drum machine.

 Separate Tables' line-up was augmented by Lee Davidson on drums, Dean Hilson on saxophone and Jenny Milroy on backing vocals and percussion.
 They released an independent single, "Long Dark Night" backed with "Wrap Your Arms Around Me".
 After a year the band secured a recording deal with RCA/BMG and were a support act for John Farnham's Jack's Back Tour.
 They had a management contract with the Neil Clugston Organisation.
-Separate Tables promoted their single, "When the Word Came Down" (December 1987), by playing entertainment centres, concert halls and pubs around Australia.
+Separate Tables promoted their single, "When the Word Came Down" (February 1988), by playing entertainment centres, concert halls and pubs around Australia.
 Their next single "Change My Sex" (May 1988) was largely ignored by radio.
 John Favaro joined on bass guitar and another single, "Wrap Your Arms Around Me" (February 1989), was released.
+They performed music for the soundtrack to the 1988 film Hungry Heart in which Schouw also costarred.